-Class 3, 10,000-pound towing hitch and associated wiring connector.
+Class 3, 10,000-pound towing hitch (Figure 2-8) and associated wiring connector.
 The motor home is capable of towing light loads and instructions for such are found in the chassis-manufacturer's literature in the Owner's Information Package provided with the Allegro Bus.
-The total weight of the motor home and any vehicle towed by that motor home must not exceed the Gross Combined Weight Rating (GCWR).
-When the motor home is being weighed, remember to account for passengers and their locations in the motor home.
-Any vehicles to be towed by the motor home should have adequate active braking.